ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 First things first: VQGAN stands for Vector Quantized Generative Adversarial Network, while CLIP stands for Contrastive Image-Language Pretraining.
-Whenever we say VQGAN-CLIP, we refer to the interaction between the two networks.
+Whenever we say VQGAN-CLIP, we refer to the interaction between those two networks.

-In essence, the way they work is that VQGAN generates the images, while CLIP judges how well the image matches our text prompt.
+In essence, the way they work is that VQGAN generates the images, while CLIP judges how well an image matches our text prompt.
 This interaction guide our generator to produce more *accurate* images:

 ![](/assets/png/vqgan/clip_vqgan_with_image.png){:width="540px"}